...

 Step 6 – Launch Your Store and Go Live

 Before your store officially goes live, Walmart performs one final review to ensure your listings, policies, and settings meet its standards.
-Once approved, your store is published and products will start appearing in search results.
+Once approved, your store is published, and products will start appearing in search results.
 This is the moment where presentation and pricing matter.

 Make sure your images are clear and compliant, your listings are well-optimized, and your prices are competitive with other sellers on and off Walmart.
 If possible, launch with a few bestsellers first to build momentum and get positive reviews before scaling up your full catalog.

-Walmart Fulfillment Services - Walmart Marketplace
+How Walmart Fulfillment Services Work - Flowchart

 Walmart Marketplace Seller Fees